- Launch Date August 24, 2003

-The Spitzer Space Telescope provides observations relevant to the search for habitable worlds around distant stars and the study of astrobiology targets in our own solar system.
+The Spitzer Space Telescope has provided observations relevant to the search for habitable worlds around distant stars and the study of astrobiology targets in our own solar system.

-The Spitzer Space Telescope is the final mission in NASA’s Great Observatories Program – a family of four space-based observatories, each observing the Universe in a different kind of light.
-The other missions in the program include the visible-light Hubble Space Telescope (HST), Compton Gamma-Ray Observatory (CGRO), and the Chandra X-Ray Observatory (CXO).
+The Spitzer Space Telescope was the final mission in NASA’s Great Observatories Program – a family of four space-based observatories, each observing the Universe in a different kind of light.
+The other missions in the program included the visible-light Hubble Space Telescope (HST), Compton Gamma-Ray Observatory (CGRO), and the Chandra X-Ray Observatory (CXO).

 Relevance to Astrobiology

-Spitzer’s highly sensitive instruments allow scientists to peer into cosmic regions that are hidden from optical telescopes, including dusty stellar nurseries, the centers of galaxies, and newly forming planetary systems.
-Spitzer’s infrared eyes also allow astronomers to see cooler objects in space, like failed stars (brown dwarfs), extrasolar planets, giant molecular clouds, and organic molecules that may hold the secret to life on other planets.
+Spitzer’s highly sensitive instruments have allowed scientists to peer into cosmic regions that are hidden from optical telescopes, including dusty stellar nurseries, the centers of galaxies, and newly forming planetary systems.
+Spitzer’s infrared eyes also allowed astronomers to see cooler objects in space, like failed stars (brown dwarfs), extrasolar planets, giant molecular clouds, and organic molecules that may hold the secret to life on other planets.

 NASA Astrobiology Involvement

 Researchers supported by the NASA Astrobiology Program are involved in numerous aspects of the Spitzer Space Telescope mission.
 Astrobiologists use data from Spitzer to study questions relevant to life’s potential in the Universe.
-This includes data that is used to understand how habitable worlds might form around distant stars, and the study of astrobiology targets in our own solar system.
+This includes data that is used to understand how habitable worlds might form around distant stars, and the study of astrobiology targets in our own solar system including cometary dust.

 Spitzer’s observations of molecules in space are used to determine the inventory of materials that could play a role in life’s origins.
 This information is useful in determining how life may have originated on Earth, as well as the potential for life on other planets.